Zenker Fixative, Modified, Zinc Chloride

 FIXATION PROCEDURE:

-3. Hold tissue specimens in Zenker Fixative, Modified, Zinc Chloride Working Solution until ready to process or a maximum of 24 hours.
+- Hold tissue specimens in Zenker Fixative, Modified, Zinc Chloride Working Solution for processing or a maximum of 24 hours.

 PROCEDURE NOTES:

-1. After maximum fixation time of 24 hours, rinse tissue in running tap water for a minimum of 10 minutes; transfer Zenker fixed wet tissue to 70% Ethyl Alcohol (Part 10844) or Formalin 10%, Phosphate Buffered for long-term storage.
+- Transfer Zenker fixed tissue to 70% Ethyl Alcohol (Part 10844) or Formalin 10%, Phosphate Buffered for long-term storage purposes.

-3. Due to its corrosive nature, do not discard Zenker Fixative, Modified, Zinc Chloride solutions down the drain.
+- Zenker Fixative, Modified, Zinc Chloride is corrosive, do not discard down the drain.

 REFERENCES:

-2. Dapson, Janet Crookham, and Richard Dapson.
+- Dapson, Janet Crookham and Richard Dapson.
 Hazardous Materials in the Histopathology Laboratory: Regulations, Risks, Handling, and Disposal.
 4th ed.
 Battle Creek, MI: Anatech, 2005.
 148, 279.